netagonen/exercises/README.md

 # Ruby Sprouts exersices

-These are all the exercises from our awesome Ruby Sprouts study group.
+These are all the exercises from our awesome Ruby Sprouts study group of beginners programmers (2016).